Mofiler/sdks/blackberry10/README.md

 ## Application Permissions:
-The application must have the access_device_model_name permission to access hardware info so Mofiler can get such info as the model name of the device.
+The application must have the *access_device_model_name* permission to access hardware info so Mofiler can get such info as the model name of the device.
 Read more: https://developer.blackberry.com/native/reference/cascades/bb__device__hardwareinfo.html#function-modelname

-In order for Mofiler to be able to connect to the server (and thus be of any use), the application must have access_internet enabled also.
+In order for Mofiler to be able to connect to the server (and thus be of any use), the application must have *access_internet* enabled also.

 ## Libs

-To link against this class, add the following line to your .pro file:
+You need to add the following line to your .pro file:

     LIBS += -lbbdata -lbbdevice -lbbsystem

 ## LICENSING NOTICE